The Right to a Home

 You can support our efforts with a one-time or regular donation, here.

 LATEST FROM THE WALL

-On May 4, the Israeli High Court ruled in favour of the ethnic cleansing of some 1,300 Palestinians living in twelve villages in the area of Masafer Yatta.
+On May 4, the Israeli High Court ruled in favour of the ethnic cleansing of some 1,300 Palestinians living in eight villages in the area of Masafer Yatta.
 This would be the largest expulsions carried out by the Israeli apartheid regime since the 1970s.
-On July 15 the Israeli occupation court will hold a new […]
+Yet, we know that grassroots resistance combined with international pressure is […]

 On this 74th anniversary of the start of the Nakba, the Palestinian people continue rising up against Israeli apartheid and ethnic cleansing.
 Hear from four Palestinian activists resisting until liberation, and then take action!
 The Nakba is happening now.
 Israel’s colonial regime violently forced 750,000 native Palestinians off their land in 1948.
 It has continued […]